telerik/winforms-docs/spreadsheet/features/hidden-rows-and-columns.md

 ![spreadsheet-features-hidden-rows-and-columns 001](images/spreadsheet-features-hidden-rows-and-columns001.png)

->note While the option of the ribbon menu is always available, for the context menu it will appear only when an entire row or column is selected.
+>tip While the option of the ribbon menu is always available, for the context menu it will appear only when an entire row or column is selected.

 ### Setting the Size to Zero